 As part of our ongoing commitment to providing a quality service, our files are periodically subject to independent quality review.
 Our reviewers are highly experienced and professional people and are, of course, bound by the same requirements of confidentiality as our partners and employees.

 Helping us to give you the Right Service

-If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let your contact partner know or write to David Sutton at 5 Westbrook Court, Sharrow Vale Road, Sheffield S11 8YZ.
+If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let your contact partner know or write to James Hartley at 5 Westbrook Court, Sharrow Vale Road, Sheffield S11 8YZ.
 We undertake to look into any complaint carefully and promptly and to do all we can to explain the position to you.
 If you feel that we have given you a less than satisfactory service, we undertake to do everything reasonable to address your concerns.
 If you are still not satisfied, you may of course take up matters with the Institute of Chartered Accountants in England and Wales.